-When there is a vacancy (e.g., a position becomes vacant due to resignation, discharge, promotion, transfer, death or the granting of a disability or retirement pension, or any other cause) or a newly created position in the rank of Captain that the Village Council has funded and authorized to be filled, the Fire Chief shall appoint the person with the highest ranking on the final promotion list, except that the Fire Chief shall have the right to pass over that person if the Fire Chief has reason to conclude that the highest ranking person has since the posting of the promotion list demonstrated substantial shortcomings in work performance or has engaged in misconduct affecting the person's ability to perform the duties of Captain.
-If the highest ranking person is passed over, the Fire Chief shall document the reasons for the decision and shall so advise the person passed over.
+When there is a vacancy (e.g., a position becomes vacant due to resignation, discharge, promotion, transfer, death or the granting of a disability or retirement pension, or any other cause) or a newly created position in the rank of Captain that the Village Council has funded and authorized to be filled, the Fire Chief or his designee shall appoint the person with the highest ranking on the final promotion list, except that the Fire Chief or his designee shall have the right to pass over that person if the Fire Chief or his designee has reason to conclude that the highest ranking person has since the posting of the promotion list demonstrated substantial shortcomings in work performance or has engaged in misconduct affecting the person's ability to perform the duties of Captain.
+If the highest ranking person is passed over, the Fire Chief or his designee shall document the reasons for the decision and shall so advise the person passed over.
 Unless the reason for passing over the highest ranking person on the list at the time of the vacancy is not remediable, no such person shall be passed over more than once.
 Any dispute as to the selection of the first or second highest ranking person shall be subject to the grievance procedure contained in ARTICLE X of the Agreement.